 Why We Exist

-We were founded in 2007 by a Professor of Obstetrics & Gynaecology who witnessed the needless deaths of women during childbirth.
+We were founded in 2007 by a Professor of Obstetrics & Gynaecology who has witnessed the needless deaths of women during childbirth.

 REDUCE MATERNAL MORTALITY